Title 105 | Chapter 001 | Regulation 160REG

 If an employer adopts the standard plan, upon a member's retirement:(1)

-Each employer participating in the Kentucky Employees Retirement System, County Employees Retirement System, or State Police Retirement System with which the member has accrued sick leave credit or to which their accrued sick leave transferred, shall certify the unused sick leave credit which the member has accrued on Sick Leave Authorization, Form 6500.(2)
+Each employer participating in the Kentucky Employees Retirement System, County Employees Retirement System, or State Police Retirement System with which the member has accrued sick leave credit or to which his or her accrued sick leave transferred, shall certify the unused sick leave credit that the member has accrued on "Standard Plan Sick Leave Authorization", Form 6500.(2)

 (a)